isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

 .. note::

    ADAM also supports properties that learners can't perceive.
-   For example, :any:`EDIBLE` is such a property.
+   For example, :py:const:`EDIBLE` is such a property.
-   Such properties simply subtype :any:`PROPERTY` directly.
+   Such properties simply subtype :py:const:`PROPERTY` directly.

 Next, we must tell ADAM how to describe the property.
 To do this, we'll need to edit the *lexicon* for the language(s) we're using.